lordmaker1234/cwake-custom-movement/README.md

 # Getting Started
-In order to enable the modified movement, use `/cwake toggle` (if you are on a server put `/client` before all commands).
+In order to enable the modified movement, use `/client cwake toggle`.
+To see the full list of commands type `/client cwake`, if you want more information about a given parameter, `/client cwake help [parameter]` will give you a brief descriptions.

 # Profiles
 In order to use profiles you must create a folder named 'cwake' in your ClassiCube 'plugins' folder.